MicrosoftDocs/visualstudio-docs/docs/deployment/tutorial-import-publish-settings-and-deploy-to-azure.md

 ---
 # Publish an application to Azure App Service by importing publish settings in Visual Studio

-You can use the **Publish** tool import publish settings and then deploy your app.
-In this article, we use publish settings for Azure App Service, but you can use similar steps to import publish settings from IIS.
+You can use the **Publish** tool to import publish settings and then deploy your app.
+In this article, we use publish settings for Azure App Service, but you can use similar steps to import publish settings from [IIS](../deployment/tutorial-import-publish-settings-and-deploy-to-azure.md).
+In some scenarios, use of a publish settings profile can be faster than manually configuring deployment to the service for each installation of Visual Studio.

 These steps apply to ASP.NET, ASP.NET Core, and .NET Core apps in Visual Studio.
+The steps correspond to Visual Studio 2017 version 15.6.

 In this tutorial, you will: